Phony Hotel Reviews

 Are any user-written hotel reviews useful?
 Yes, if they're obtained

-(our booking partner) solicits rankings and reviews from guests who have stayed
+(our secure hotel reservations partner) solicits rankings and reviews from guests who have stayed

 at a hotel.
 In theory, a hotel or its advertising agency could post a phony